 One of the techniques that I, and many others in the industry, use to determine vertical slices for my architectures is called business capability mapping.

-Business capabilities are the expression of all the things an organization needs to do in order to perform its core functions.
-Using a business capability map you can document the relationships, and hierarchy, between these different things that they need to do to keep their business running.
+Using a business capability map you can document the relationships, and hierarchy, between the different things that the organization needs to do to keep their business running.

 I learned about this technique from Udi Dahan about a decade ago in his nominal work around Service Oriented Architecture and still use it today.